 While parents face many issues during the process of navigating a divorce settlement, the most important one for most is the well-being of their children.
-Although parents in West Virginia can’t protect their children from all repercussions of a divorce, there are steps they can take to make the process easier.
+Although parents in West Virginia can’t protect their children from the impact of divorce, there are steps they can take to make the process easier.

 One parent is often concerned about the other parent’s behavior around the children or the different rules at the other parent’s house.
 Although it is ideal if the same rules apply to both parents’ houses, children will quickly adapt and learn the rules of each house, even if they are drastically different.
 However, it is harmful to children to hear one parent say negative things about the other, so parents should refrain from talking badly about each other around the children.
 Unless a parent is acting in a way that is clearly harmful to the children, the other parent should focus on their own household and behavior and not worry about things beyond their control.
 The focus of post-divorce interactions between parents should be on the children and navigating new roles, not on winning or controlling the other parent.